museumcomputernetwork/mcn-2020-git-haiku/index.md

-Chirping of the quails
+An old pond
-not even a magazine
+he starts to grind the rice,
-It’s the Doll’s Festival.
+from the kiri tree.